 Our Board does not have a policy regarding the separation of the roles of Chief Executive Officer and Chairman of the Board.
 The Board believes it is in the best interest of the Company to make that determination in a manner it believes best provides appropriate leadership for the Company at the time, based on the circumstances and direction of the Company and the membership of the Board.
-Our current structure does not combine the positions of Chief Executive Officer and Chairman of the Board of Directors, the latter also acting in the capacity of lead independent director.
+Our current structure does not combine the positions of Chief Executive Officer and Chairman of the Board of Directors.
 David J. Colo is currently our Chief Executive Officer and is responsible for day-to-day leadership of the Company.
-Karen L. Seaberg serves as the Chairman of the Board of Directors believes this is the most appropriate structure for the Company at this time, as it permits the Chief Executive Officer to focus his attention on managing our day-to-day business and enhances the ability of the Board of Directors to provide strong oversight of the Company's management and affairs.
+Karen L. Seaberg serves as the Chairman of the Board.
+The Board of Directors believes this is the most appropriate structure for the Company at this time, as it permits the Chief Executive Officer to focus his attention on managing our day-to-day business and enhances the ability of the Board of Directors to provide strong oversight of the Company's management and affairs.